infosectcbr/InfoSect-Hardware-CTF-3/index.md

 You might have noticed some leaked lighttpd (HTTPd) source code on the system.
 It makes reference to a backdoor that has been inserted into the custom web server.
 To trigger the backdoor, you need to request /index.html from the server and use the correct HTTP header after the GET request.
 Look closely at the output of the webserver for the flag.

+In your QEMU image, you have tools such as netcat (nc), telnet, python, bash, and wget available.
+These tools are enough to solve the challenge.
+It is recommended to use hand crafted HTTP GET requests for these challenges.

 ## Flag 4 - Buffer Overflow

 There is a buffer overflow in the lighttpd custom webserver when it processes another HTTP header.
 The overflow overwrites an admin variable that needs to be set to a specific value for the flag to be revealed.